 Operating the remote handle levers while a rear-facing child-restraint system is in the rear seat is dangerous.
 It could cause injury to a child seated in the child-restraint system when the seatback suddenly flips forward.
-Always remove the child-restraint system from the rear seat before operating the remote handle levers for the rear seat.

 A seat belt or child-restraint system can become very hot in a closed vehicle during warm weather.
 To avoid burning yourself or a child, check them before you or your child touches them.